eigentechnologies/cpip/README.md

 # cpip

 ## What is it?
-This tool creates a `conda` environment, with `pip` dependencies, in any desired location, or packages it into a portable tarball.
+This tool builds a `conda` environment with `pip` dependencies together in a way that allows for cross-distro/cross-version compatibility.

+They are two ways to use `cpip`:
+- `cpip pack` will package the environment into a portable tarball.
+- `cpip create` will simply create a ready-to-use environement.

+The advantage of having a `create` command gives the user the option to create the environment in the exact same way as the one that will be deployed via the `pack` command.

 ## How does it work?
 1. Assembles an environment with basic `conda` commands from